 How to Ferment Garlic Scapes

-If you’ve planted a fall garlic crop, however, your spring harvest can begin earlier than you might think.
-In the spring your garlic will come up and off of some varieties of garlic will come little flower-containing shoots, known as garlic scapes.
+If you’ve planted a fall garlic crop, in the spring your garlic will come up, and off of some varieties of garlic will come little flower-containing shoots, known as garlic scapes.

 Garlic scapes are pungent, just like garlic cloves, but have a brighter, fresher, and lighter flavor.
-They are delicious in salads, any dish requiring garlic, and get an extra tangy boost from lacto-fermentation.
+They are delicious in salads or any dish requiring garlic, and get an extra tangy boost from lacto-fermentation.

 Three Ways to Ferment